Kerzers/alx-system_engineering-devops/0x01-shell_permissions/README.md

-0-iam_betty: Create a script that switches the current user to the user betty
+0-iam_betty: Create a script that switches the current user to the user betty\n
-1-who_am_i: print the effective username of the current user
+1-who_am_i: print the effective username of the current user\n
-2-groups: print all the groups the current user is part of
+2-groups: print all the groups the current user is part of\n
-3-new_owner: changes the owner of the file hello to the user betty
+3-new_owner: changes the owner of the file hello to the user betty\n
-4-empty: creates an empty file called hello
+4-empty: creates an empty file called hello\n